Starkscan

 }

-starkscan.block accepts a block number, block hash, or "latest". blockTransactions requires a concrete block number; resolve "latest" or a block hash with starkscan.block(...) first, then pass the returned blockNumber with nextCursor.
+starkscan.block accepts a block number or block hash. blockTransactions requires a concrete block number; resolve a block hash with starkscan.block(...) first, then pass the returned blockNumber with nextCursor.
 The hosted SDK does not expose per-block event or receipt pages; use transaction detail reads after resolving the block transaction list.

 Wallet monitoring workflow